 Severe neurological reactions have been reported with the use of nelarabine.
-These reactions have included altered mental states including severe somnolence, central nervous system effects including convulsions, and peripheral neuropathy ranging from numbness and paresthesias to motor weakness and paralysis.
-There have also been reports of reactions associated with demyelination, and ascending peripheral neuropathies similar in appearance to Guillain-Barré Syndrome.
+These reactions have included altered mental states including severe somnolence, confusion and coma, central nervous system effects including convulsions, ataxia and status epilepticus, and peripheral neuropathy including hypoesthesia ranging from numbness and paresthesias to motor weakness and paralysis.
+There have also been reports of reactions associated with demyelination, and ascending peripheral neuropathies similar in appearance to Guillain-Barré Syndrome. (see section 4.8).

+Neurotoxicity is the dose-limiting toxicity of nelarabine.
 Full recovery from these reactions has not always occurred with cessation of nelarabine.
 Therefore, close monitoring for neurological reactions is strongly recommended, and nelarabine must be discontinued at the first sign of neurological reactions of NCI CTCAE Grade 2 or greater.